A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Speculation on the origin of families

 \section{Speculation on the origin of families}

+In the Standard Model of particle physics, fermions acquire their masses through Yukawa couplings with the Higgs and these masses are proportional to the single standard Higgs vev.
 In this section we explore the possibility that a cyclic RG may be at the origin of the existence of families in the Standard Model.
 We do not attempt to prematurely build a complete model that is fully consistent with the experiments, the main reason being the many stringent experimental constraints confirming the Standard Model that need to be scrutinized, and we lack the expertise to do this.
 To repeat the idea stated in the Introduction, we speculate that each family is one of an infinite number of Russian Dolls with nearly identical properties apart from the large disparity in their masses.

 The first family of quarks and leptons are the SU(2) doublets \beq \updoublet ,\edoublet . \eeq If this were the only family, the theory is strongly constrained by the fundamental principles of gauge symmetry and the Higgs mechanism.
 What is mysterious is that the above family repeats itself with ever increasing masses leading to many more unexplained free parameters, the masses themselves, and the CKM matrix which incorporates mixing between families.
 These are the two additional families $\charmdoublet,\!\muondoublet$ and $\topdoublet,\!\taudoublet$.
 There are no symmetry arguments for the existence of these additional families, and this is part of their mystery.
 Needless to say, the hierarchy and structure of Yukawa couplings are a major open question.